 A medical board appointed by the Social Security Organization in consultation with the Ministry of Health assesses the degree of disability.

 Constant-attendance allowance: Paid if the insured requires the constant attendance of others to perform daily functions.

-Invalidity grant: Paid if the insured is ineligible for a disability pension but has at least 12 months of contributions.
+Disability grant (social insurance): Paid if the insured is ineligible for a disability pension but has at least 12 months of contributions.